BastinFlorian/EvoHDP/README.md

 Evolutionnary Hierarchical Dirichlet Process for Multiple Correlated Time-Varying Corpora

-Implementation of EvoHDP following the Zhang, Song & al paper : http://www.shixialiu.com/publications/evohdp/paper.pdf
+Python implementation of EvoHDP following  Zhang, Song & al paper : http://www.shixialiu.com/publications/evohdp/paper.pdf

 All the details and maths comments about the method used are in the notebook.